-Using good practice towards people with epilepsy can help your organisation to benefit most from their skills and also helps to identify any issues early to avoid more significant problems developing later in a person’s employment.
+Applying good practice principles helps your organisation benefit most from a person’s skills and experience.
+It also allows you to identify any issues early to avoid more significant problems developing later in a person’s employment.

 As an employer, it is important not to make assumptions about someone’s epilepsy and the impact it may have on their work.
 Always carry out individual risk assessments and find out from your employee how their epilepsy affects them, the type of seizures they have and the kind of support they may need.

 According to the Health and Safety at Work Act 1974, employers have a duty to make sure the health, safety and welfare of all employees is looked after at work.

 Under the Management of Health and Safety at Work Regulations 1999, employers also have a responsibility to: